Tankistikkk/Low_Leader/README.md

 Copying, modification or commercial use of this code is strictly prohibited without prior written permission from the author.

 Unauthorized use of this software may result in legal consequences.

-**In addition, the file is not fully verified, so I am not responsible for loss of your data or anything else.